opentable/menu-code-test-react-ts/README.md

 * Please do not use class based react components.
 Use hooks and other modern features as necessary
 * If global state management is needed, Redux is preferred
 * Correct use of semantic HTML and accessibility is encouraged
-* Feel free to use modern browser APIs (like Fetch)
+* Feel free to use modern browser APIs
 * Please refrain from using 3rd party component and styling libraries
 * Use the Fetch API for data transfer between client and server
 * Feel free to use scss, styled-components, etc.